Chi2 (band)

 Chi2 is a duo of British-Chinese violinists who play a fusion of classical and electronic music influenced by their Singapore Chinese heritage.
 They have performed and toured with many pop artists including Moby, Anastacia, Lamb, Goldfrapp, Uriah Heep, Sixpence None The Richer, Boy George, Nelly Furtado, The KLF and The Orb.

 The duo stopped performing in 2010.

 History

-Early

-Sisters Liz and Sarah Liew were immersed in music from the day they were born.
-Their mother was a music teacher and their father played the violin and trumpet.
+Sisters Liz and Sarah Liew were born to a musical family, their mother was a music teacher and their father played the violin and trumpet.
 Liz attended the junior Royal Academy of Music and studied music at City University and the Guildhall School of Music and Drama while Sarah studied at Purcell School of Music, Middlesex University and the Academy of Traditional Chinese Opera in Beijing.